-- 9.150 Continuing the theme of energy efficiency, Policy CC7 (Reducing Energy Consumption in Existing Buildings) highlights that development proposals concerning existing buildings should, where possible, improve the energy efficiency of the building through a submitted Energy Statement.
-With a focus on renewable energy, Policy CC8 (Renewable Energy) supports proposals for renewable energy schemes, whilst Policy CC9 (Protecting Renewable Energy Infrastructure) seeks to protect existing or approved renewable energy infrastructure from development. - 9.151 In terms of climate change adaptation, Policy CC3 (Resilient and Flexible Design) outlines that development proposals should consider, in their design, how they might minimise / prevent overheating, flooding and wind exposure, as well as flexibility to future social, economic, technological, and environmental requirements.
+- need to be appropriately located to mitigate any harm they may lead to on the surrounding environment. - 8.117 Carbon sequestration, which is an important and often overlooked aspect of climate change mitigation, is also considered within the policy framework of the Pre-Submission Local Plan.
+For example, Policy CC11 (Carbon Sinks) seeks to protect, and where possible enhance, existing carbon sinks.
+Meanwhile, Policy CC12 (Carbon Sequestration) supports proposals that demonstrate carbon sequestration through nature-based solutions.
+Notably, this will have knock-on benefits for biodiversity, the wellbeing of residents and the local landscape.
+It will also benefit climate change adaptation, as an increase in green infrastructure will help mitigate flooding, by reducing non-permeable surfaces, and manage drought by providing localised cooling. - 8.118 Continuing the theme of energy efficiency, Policy CC7 (Reducing Energy Consumption in Existing Buildings) highlights that development proposals concerning existing buildings should, where possible, improve the energy efficiency of the building through a submitted Energy Statement.
+With a focus on renewable energy, Policy CC8 (Renewable Energy) supports proposals for renewable energy schemes, whilst Policy CC9 (Protecting Renewable Energy Infrastructure) seeks to protect existing or approved renewable energy infrastructure from development. - 8.119 In terms of climate change adaptation, Policy CC3 (Resilient and Flexible Design) outlines that development proposals should consider, in their design, how they might minimise / prevent overheating, flooding and wind exposure, as well as flexibility to future social, economic, technological, and environmental requirements.
 With a focus on flooding, Policy CC14 (Flood Risk) states that all major development proposals will be considered against the NPPF, including application of the sequential test and, if necessary, the exception test.
-The policy outlines that, where appropriate, development proposals should incorporate SuDS. - 9.152 Adding to the above, Policy EN7 (Green and Blue Infrastructure Network) requires new development to integrate existing and new GBI into the scheme design from the outset.
+The policy outlines that, where appropriate, development proposals should incorporate SuDS. - 8.120 Adding to the above, Policy EN7 (Green and Blue Infrastructure) requires new development to integrate existing and new GBI through design (i.e. natural drainage solutions).
 This includes ensuring that the design and layout of new GBI supports climate change adaptation and drought resilience, including through the use of appropriate habitats and drought resilient species.
-This, combined with the policies outlined above, all contribute positively towards climate change adaptation. - 9.153 Overall, by providing a thorough consideration of both climate change mitigation and adaptation, the Local Plan policy framework performs well under this SA theme.
+This, combined with the policies outlined above, all contribute positively towards climate change adaptation. - 8.121 Overall, by providing a thorough consideration of both climate change mitigation and adaptation, the Pre-Submission Local Plan's policy framework performs well under this SA theme.
 Whilst the spatial strategy will inevitably lead to an increase in GHG emissions, the delivery of sites in sustainable locations combined with the policy framework should minimise emissions where possible.
 Due to this, minor positive significant effects are predicted at this stage.

-Communities, health and wellbeing
+Communities, Health and Wellbeing